-As our reliance on technology grows, the impact of failure in those systems and the opportunities for those who would seek to compromise our systems and data increase.
-Responding to this threat and ensuring the safety and security of cyberspace is an essential requirement for a prosperous UK economy.
-We need to secure our technology, data and networks in order to keep our businesses, citizens and public services protected.
+As our reliance on technology grows, the failure of network and information systems has a bigger impact, and there are more opportunities to compromise those systems.
+Responding to this threat is an essential requirement for a prosperous UK economy.
+We need to secure critical network and information systems in order to keep our businesses, citizens and public services protected.

-The Government therefore laid new regulations on the Security of Network and Information Systems in the Houses of Parliament on 20 April 2018.
-You can read the regulations here.
+The government therefore laid the Network and Information Systems Regulations 2018 (NIS Regulations) in the Houses of Parliament on 20 April 2018.
+The NIS Regulations came into force on 10 May 2018, you can read the regulations here.

 Guidance for Competent Authorities

-The NIS Regulations establish a number of Competent Authorities which will provide appropriate oversight and an enforcement regime for the regulations.
-The Government has published guidance for the Competent Authorities to help them carry out this function.
+The NIS Regulations establish multiple competent authorities which are responsible for the oversight and enforcement of the NIS Regulations in each sector or region covered by the NIS Regulations.
+The Government has published guidance for the Competent Authorities to help them carry out their functions under the NIS Regulations.
 The guidance can be found here.

-An assessment detailing the expected impact of the new regulations was published on 20 April 2018.
+An assessment detailing the expected impact of the NIS Regulations was published on 20 April 2018.
 You can read the impact assessment here.

 The Government held a public consultation from August to September 2017 on its proposals to implement the NIS Directive.
 The Government’s response to the public consultation was published on 29 January 2018.
 All relevant information on the public consultation can be found here.